Breakage (Breaking Bad): Plot

 Meanwhile, Walt and Jesse meet again to discuss how to distribute their meth.
 Jesse does not want to work on his own now that the DEA has found him, and suggests building a network of dealers so that they can be both distributors and producers.
 Walt is initially reluctant, but Jesse threatens to walk if they don't follow his plan.
 Later, Jesse invites his friends Combo, Skinny Pete, and Badger to his apartment, and discusses employing them as dealers.

 At a cookout celebrating Hank's promotion, Skyler demands that Marie apologize for giving Skyler the stolen tiara, or it will irreversibly drive a wedge between them; Marie tearfully does so.

 Jesse's dealers are doing well selling their meth until Skinny Pete is robbed by one of his customers.
 When Jesse gives Walt his share, minus the stolen money, he explains that it is breakage—revenue loss from damaged, lost, or stolen goods—that must be expected as the cost of doing business.
 Walt, however, worries about what will happen when word gets out that they can be robbed with impunity.
 He later shows up at Jesse's apartment and gives him a gun, telling him to take care of the problem.

 Walt also confronts Skyler over her smoking, but she refuses to apologize for keeping secrets when he has been doing the same.
 That night, Hank is woken by what he thinks are gunshots and goes through the house with his pistol drawn.
 It turns out to be caps popping off beer bottles due to pressure.
 The next day, he drives down to the Rio Grande and throws his trophy of Tuco's grill into the river.

+Production

+The episode was written by Moira Walley-Beckett and directed by Johan Renck.
+It aired on AMC in the United States and Canada on April 5, 2009.

 Critical reception

 Noel Murray, writing for The A.V.
 Club, gave the episode an A, praising the visual comparisons between different situations in the episode.
+Seth Amitin of IGN gave the episode an 8.6 out of 10.

 In 2019, The Ringer ranked "Breakage" 44th out of the 62 total Breaking Bad episodes.